 I don’t need to do any explaining when I talk about the year 2020.
 We all know what’s been happening and what a disastrous effect it has had on most people’s finances.
 We did not see it coming and we could never have prepared for it.
 Now that we’ve had a year like this however, we can no longer fall back on the excuse that it was unprecedented.
 Now we need to prepare our finances to cover us if a pandemic like this ever happens again.
 I wanted to share with you some things that i’m putting in place to make me as financially prepared as possible if we get Coronavirus part two.Build up your savings

 ‘Savings’ was either your favourite or most loathed word as we left March 2020 behind us.
 Either we had them or we didn’t.
 If you are smart with your finances, you should always try to have enough savings to cover you for at least 6 months.
+Learn money saving tips now to prepare for the future.
 Even if a lockdown never happens again, there are so many reasons why we might not be able to earn any money for 6 months.
 You could be too grief-stricken to work, you could be too ill mentally or physically to work, you could have pregnancy complications and want to take the time off work to stay safe.
 Building up your savings is most important if you don’t have a full-time job where you could get sick pay, for example.

 Prepare for the future by putting money aside incase another pandemic happens in the future.
 There are many ways to do this.
 Personally, I have a seperate bank account that is set to debit a set amount out of my current account every month.
 You could even do it every week.
 Think about an amount that you wouldn’t really notice coming out or that wouldn’t really impact you negatively and have that set aside.
 There are also lots of money saving challenges online where you set aside say £1 in week 1, £2 in week 2, £3 in week 3 and so on.
 Following one of these challenges can give you the motivation you need to keep putting the money aside instead of spending it on something frivolous like a latte and a magazine.